Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 4. Cloud-based solutions.

 A tech trend that is shaping the way forward for contact centres is a shift towards cloud-based call centres.
 When defining success factors for call centre operation in the age of digital transformation, cloud-based solutions play a vital role in 2020 and beyond.
+But how difficult is it to create a cloud-based call centre?

 What are the benefits of a cloud-based call centre?